boylea/devops-talk/practicioners-devops.md

 # **Ownership**

 ^ At the core of doing devOps well is fostering a sense of ownership.
 Teams own the whole lifecycle of their software, and suffer the joys and relish the consequences of what they produce.
-Development teams _want_ to take responsibility for what their application is doing in the wild because they have a sense of ownership end to end in the system.
+When you have a culture of ownership, development teams _want_ to take responsibility for what their application is doing in the wild because they have a sense of ownership end to end in the system.
 Ownership of one's work increases the team productivity and morale and makes for more reliable software.

 ^ DevOps is a philosophy.
 If you're embracing it, this ownership principal applies to all teams the write software.